-Summer 2024 TOC values were similar to five-year average values at virtually all sites (Figure 13).
-Organic carbon is often reduced in severely burned areas compared to unburned areas immediately after a fire (Rhoades et al. 2019).
-Near-average TOC values suggest that TOC concentrations have increased modestly from lows immediately following the CPF and this observation is consistent with fire recovery.
+Fall 2024 TOC values were similar to five-year average values at nearly all sites (Figure 13).

+Organic carbon may be reduced in severely burned areas compared to unburned areas immediately after a fire (Rhoades et al. 2019) and has generally been low at sites most affected by the CPF (S-BTT-15, S-BTT-17, and S-BTT-20).
+The somewhat low TOC concentrations at these sites in Fall 2024 suggest that while CPF recovery is apparent, there are still observable fire effects on water quality.

 Figure 13.
-Average total organic carbon values for May through July 2019-2023 (blue bar) and the 2024 average value (red dot) at sites included in the LWP SWMP.
+Average total organic carbon values for August through October 2019-2023 (blue bar) and the 2024 average value (red dot) at sites included in the LWP SWMP.
 Blue bars indicate mainstem sites, light blue bars indicate tributary sites and aqua-blue bars represent Colorado-Big Thompson sites.
 Grey bars indicate sites where data collection began in 2023.
-In these cases, the grey bar represents average 2023 values and the red dot represents the average 2024 value.
+In these cases, the grey bar represents average 2023 values.